sujalachittor/cit281-lab3/index.md

-Practice refactoring JavaScript code, destructuring an object, and converting normal functions into arrow function expressions
+This lab involved refactoring JavaScript code to work towards the goal of using more modern syntax.
+Some specific skills used in this lab include destructuring an object, making functions into arrow function expressions.